 The Visconti offices and meeting rooms are in the various rooms of the villa and have high, painted ceilings and a feeling of grandeur.
 The workshops are in the former cellars, mill and stables of the villa.

-Dante and his partner, Luigi Poli, were both pen collectors.
-They had concluded the market was missing the style and quality of pens from previous generations.
+The history of the company is that Dante and his partner, Luigi Poli, were both pen collectors.
+They concluded the market was missing the style and quality of pens from previous generations.
 They advanced their passion and commitment to design and create distinctive, quality pens by creating a new pen company.
 Looking back, Dante told me the driving force in the designing of their pens was passion rather than an extensive business plan.
 His goal was to create a pen with its own style.

-It became clear through our conversation that his passion, creativity and dedication to high standards of quality are the driving forces that have taken Visconti to the level it has achieved.
+Luigi left Visconti, and Dante took over the leadership.
+It became clear through our conversation that Dante's passion, creativity and dedication to high standards of quality are the driving forces that have taken Visconti to the level it has achieved.

 Innovation continues to be a part of Dante's approach.
 Over the years some the designs of Visconti pens, as well as the patents awarded, have set the company apart from others.
 The patents include innovations such as the traveling ink pot, the technical composition of the ink pellets and the Visconti ink well.